Did you know that only 17% of employers screen their employees at least annually? However, with the...

 This should clearly state that your company is conducting post-hire continuous screening.
 It should include the process for initiating a background check, including adverse action notices, as well as the procedures for a third-party background screening vendor.

 The information here could, for example, include a statement about how your organization complies with all laws governing any restrictions regarding background checks.
 An important note here: Regulations around background checks are complicated and they are evolving rapidly.
-The laws surrounding background checks differ greatly depending on a wide variety of factors, including which state your organization is operating in, which state your employee resides in, state legislation around background screening and even the industry you’re in.
+The laws surrounding background checks differ greatly depending on a wide variety of factors, including which state your organization operates in, which state your employee resides in, state legislation around background screening and even the industry you’re in.

 As companies move toward more streamlined, post-hire strategies to accelerate onboarding and provide easier candidate experiences, working with an accredited vendor partner like Cisive can help you ensure that your background screening policy is current and mitigates any legal risk possible.